jhobz/KH2-Lua-Library/docs/reference/kh2lib.md

 ```

 ### `kh2lib.rooms`
+- `[world]` {integer|string} World ID or world name (SNAKE_CASE)
+  - `[room]` {integer|string} Room ID or room name

 Lookup table to convert room IDs to their English names or vice-versa.
 This is a double-indexed table where the first index refers to the world and the second index refers to the room.
 Values are accessed by integer properties (IDs) or strings (uppercase world names).
-The first index has all of the same values for keys as `kh2lib.worlds`.
+The first index has the same keys as `kh2lib.worlds`.

 #### Examples
 ```lua